davidegallesi/davidegallesi.github.io/_posts/2018-03-12-depth-over-speed.md

 categories: linked
 ---

-Lettura interessante, estremizza per esemplificare e chiude con decisione.
+Lettura interessante, estremizza un poco per esemplificare e chiude con decisione.

 > I began to see it wasn’t newspapers that were so great, but social media that was so bad...
 The built-in incentives on Twitter and Facebook reward speed over depth, hot takes over facts and seasoned propagandists over well-meaning analyzers of news.